What Is a Kanban Board?

-- Start with what you do now: You do not have to start from scratch to apply the Kanban process.
+- Start with what you do now.
+You do not have to start from scratch to apply the Kanban process.
 Kanban, with its focus on WIP, can be easily overlaid onto your current project and processes.

 The Six General Practices of Kanban

-- Visualize workflow: Seeing work progress across the Kanban Board is key to optimizing workflow and revealing bottlenecks in the pipeline.
+- Visualize workflow.
+Seeing work progress across the Kanban board is key to optimizing workflow and revealing bottlenecks in the pipeline.
 When team members can easily identify a problem, they can take specific steps to resolve the issues and put workflow back on track.

-- Manage flow: Consistently tracking and analyzing cycle times and other agreed-upon metrics leads to an ever-evolving process of fine-tuning and streamlining processes to improve workflow and forecast delivery.
+- Manage flow.
+Consistently tracking and analyzing cycle times and other agreed-upon metrics leads to an ever-evolving process of fine-tuning and streamlining processes to improve workflow and forecast delivery.

-- Make policies explicit: Kanban teams need to establish basic rules specific to their process, including when to move a work item to the next state, how to post WIP limits, how to flag impediments, and how to organize and maintain the board.
+- Make policies explicit.
+Kanban teams need to establish basic rules specific to their process, including when to move a work item to the next state, how to post WIP limits, how to flag impediments, and how to organize and maintain the board.
 Team members should also understand and buy into both the overall Kanban process and their own team’s guidelines and goals.

-What Are Some Pitfalls of Kanban?
+What Are the Pitfalls of Kanban?

 Kanban is most effective when team collaboration is strong and team members are fully engaged with the Kanban board and process.
-Problems and pitfalls can arise when team members do not understand or are not fully involved with the process.
+Problems can arise when team members do not understand or are not fully involved with the process.

 Visualizing the Kanban Metrics

-Cumulative Flow Diagrams (CFD)
+Cumulative Flow Diagrams

 Online and Digital Kanban Boards